NamithaS4/Graduate_Engineer_Training/Basics-of-Python/Day1_Assignment/README.md

 # DAY 1 ASSIGNMENT
 Question:

-Calculate the Area of Square?
+Find whether the given values is square or not and Calculate the Area of Square?